jmbannon/ytdl-sub/docs/config.rst

 Config
 ======
-ytdl-sub is configured in the ``config.yaml`` and consists of two sections:
+ytdl-sub is configured using a ``config.yaml`` file.
+You can view our :doc:`examples <examples>` and read detailed documentation for every configurable field below.

+The ``config.yaml`` is made up of two sections:

 .. code-block:: yaml

    configuration:
    presets:

+You can jump to any section and subsection of the config using the navigation section to the left.

 configuration
 -------------

-The ``configuration`` section contains app-wide configs.
+The ``configuration`` section contains app-wide configs applied to all presets and subscriptions.

 presets
 -------
 ``presets`` define a `formula` for how to format downloaded media and metadata.

-download strategy
+download_strategy
 ^^^^^^^^^^^^^^^^^
-Download strategies dictate what exactly is getting downloaded from which source.
-By having separate strategies, we can define strategy-dependent parameters to better fine-tune how we download things.
+Download strategies dictate what is getting downloaded from a source.
+Each download strategy has its own set of parameters.

 youtube
 """""""